Roasted Brussels Sprouts with Pears, Cranberries and Hazelnuts

 Preheat oven to 425° F.

-Quarter the sprouts lengthwise and toss with the olive oil, salt and pepper.
-Roast for about 12 to 15 minutes or until al dente and browning at the edges.
+Quarter sprouts lengthwise and toss with olive oil, salt and pepper.
+Roast for 12 to 15 minutes, until browning at the edges.

-In a large sauté pan over medium heat, cook the bacon and shallots until both are beginning to turn golden.
-Stir in the remaining ingredients, except for the sprouts, and season with salt and pepper.
+In a large sauté pan set over medium heat, cook bacon and shallots until both are beginning to turn golden.
+Stir in rosemary, pears, dried cranberries, nuts, syrup and balsamic.
+Season to taste with salt and pepper.
 Cook, stirring for 1 to 2 minutes, until everything is heated through.

-Transfer the sprouts to a bowl and pour the sizzling ingredients over them.
-Adjust the dish to your taste with additional vinegar or a splash of extra virgin olive oil.
+Transfer sprouts to a bowl and pour hot pear-syrup mixture on top.
+Season to taste with additional vinegar or a splash of olive oil.